Gozala/workspace/pages/UCAN Email.md

-- Principal could delegate some or all capabilities to another
+- Principal (the delegate) could delegate the capability to use a resource to another
 - DomainKeys Identified Mail ([[DKIM]]) protocol is widely used protocol that can be utilized by a principal  delegate